-The new BOB Rambler jogging stroller is a scaled down version of the popular BOB Revolution Flex.
+The new BOB Rambler jogging stroller is a scaled-down version of the popular BOB Revolution Flex.
 It’s more compact, has a little less features, and costs about $150 less.
-Sort of budget friendlier version of Flex.
+Sort of a budget-friendly version of Flex.
 So, let’s talk about differences first.

 While you can still jog with it, the rear wheels are a little smaller than on Flex.
 The seat is not as wide and not as tall.
 There are no mesh pockets inside of the seat which is not a big deal.

-The handle bar is not adjustable like on Flex.
-All these small differences resulted in more compact fold, cheaper price, and 3 lbs lighter weight of 25 lbs (Flex is 28.5 lbs).
+The handlebar is not adjustable like on Flex.
+All these small differences resulted in a more compact fold, cheaper price, and 3 lbs lighter weight of 25 lbs (Flex is 28.5 lbs).

 All other features are pretty much the same.
-It still has: large canopy, high weight capacity of 75 lbs, one-hand strap recline system, large basket, two-step fold, adjustable suspension system, adjustable front wheel tracking, run-away strap, and one-step brake.
+It still has a large canopy, a high weight capacity of 75 lbs, a one-hand strap recline system, a large basket, a two-step fold, an adjustable suspension system, adjustable front wheel tracking, a run-away strap, and a one-step brake.

 I think that BOB Rambler is a great addition to the BOB collection of joggers.
-It’s already one of the best selling joggers this year.
-The BOB Rambler comes only in black and retails for around is $359.
+It’s already one of the best-selling joggers this year.
+The BOB Rambler comes only in black and retails for around $359.
 There are no accessories included.
 I would like to see a cup holder, snack tray, or at least a tire pump included.

--Large canopy.
-It has a large two-panel SPF 50+ canopy that provides a full coverage.
+It has a large two-panel SPF 50+ canopy that provides full coverage.
 There is also a large plastic peekaboo window with a Velcro closure.
 I would like to see a mesh window instead of plastic and a magnetic closure instead of noisy Velcro.

--Non-adjustable handle bar.
-The handle bar on Rambler is not adjustable and is located at 39.5″ from the ground.
+The handlebar on the Rambler is not adjustable and is located 39.5″ from the ground.
 It’s covered with nice thick foam (not the most durable cover).

 Once you recline the seat you will be able to see a large mesh window in the back.
-Since the seat back is only 18″ (which is on a lower side) your older child will not be able to take a nap.
-I am guessing by the time your child is 75 lbs he/she will not be into naps anyways.
+Since the seat back is only 18″ (which is on the lower side) your older child will not be able to take a nap.
+I am guessing by the time your child is 75 lbs he/she will not be into naps anyway.
 LOL.

 The padding on the seat is very nice and thick and the material is very durable and is easy to wash.
 BTW, the seat is pretty upright in the most upright position.
 I know this is important for many parents.

--Adjustable all-wheel suspension system.
-It has mountain bike-style suspension system that provides ultra-smooth ride.
+It has a mountain bike-style suspension system that provides an ultra-smooth ride.
 Adjustable shock release knobs allow for two shock positions: 0-40 lbs and 41-75 lbs.

--Foot brake.
-The parking brake is located between rear wheels and will lock both of the wheels in place.
+The parking brake is located between the rear wheels and will lock both of the wheels in place.
 It’s easy to do but is not flip-flop-friendly.
-I not sure why they couldn’t take an extra step and make it flip-flop-friendly.
+I am not sure why they couldn’t take an extra step and make it flip-flop-friendly.

 -No bumper bar.
 There is no bumper bar available for this model.
-At least there is a snack tray you can get and use it instead of a bumper bar.
+At least there is a snack tray that you can buy and use instead of a bumper bar.

 Here is a video overview.